w3c/wot-testing/events/2022.07.Online/README.md

    - Details to follow

 ## Preparation
-- Create directory stucture and template files (McCool to copy from 06.2022)
+- Update links below to point at data/input_2022 (McCool)
 - Organize instructions in appropriate README.md files and index (McCool/Fady)
 - Draft and review implementation descriptions (McCool)
 - Ensure manual.csv files are up to date (McCool to copy from 06.2022)